enesehs/enesehs-windows-optimizer/README.md

 ## Features

 - **User-Friendly Interface**: Easy to use with a clean and intuitive interface.
-- **File Cleanup**: Removes unnecessary files to free up disk space.
+- **File Cleanup**: Removes "temp" files to free up disk space.
-- **Performance Enhancement**: Tweaks hidden Windows settings to improve system performance.
 - **System Optimization**: Provides tools to optimize various aspects of the Windows OS.
+- **Performance Enhancement**: Tweaks hidden Windows settings to improve system security.
 - **Windows Activator**: In Development...
 - **Windows Advanced Settings**: In Development...